syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/installation/offline-installer/how-to-install.md

 ### Command Line Uninstallation

-Syncfusion&reg; Essential PowerPoint can be uninstalled silently using the Command Line.
+Syncfusion&reg; Essential&reg; PowerPoint can be uninstalled silently using the Command Line.

 1. Run the Syncfusion&reg; PowerPoint installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.
 2. The file syncfusionessentialpowerpoint_(version).exe file will be extracted into the Temp directory.